Bipolar at Risk Trial II (BART II)

 What have people said about their experience of the Bipolar At Risk work we have conducted?

-- Some of those research participants shared their experiences of taking part in the trial, describing the therapy like riding a bike with stabilisers and “it’s just the best thing I ever did ever.”
+During the BART trial, several research participants shared their experiences of participating in the study.
+Some described their experience of receiving the Cognitive Behaviour Therapy (CBTBAR) intervention as like learning to ride a bike with stabilizers.
+One participant expressed that “it’s just the best thing I ever did ever.”

 What is involved?